 Military Ridge State Trail: Dodgeville to Ridgeway

-The trail actually begins 350 yards west of the DNR center at the junction of County Highway YZ and Wisconsin State Highway 23 in Dodgeville.
-While biking enthusiasts may want to begin at the trail’s exact origin, public parking is limited there.
-The service center works well as a strating point.
+The Military Ridge State Trail actually begins 350 yards west of the DNR center at the junction of County Highway YZ and Wisconsin State Highway 23 in Dodgeville.
+While biking enthusiasts may want to begin at the trail’s exact origin, no trail amenities are found there, including public parking.
+The service center works best as a starting point.

 Dodgeville offers visitors all the necessary amenities: restaurants, fast food, gas stations, hotels, and more.
 A seasonal A & W fast-food restaurant serves up their namesake root beer and floats, as well as burgers, chicken, and fries.
 It is located on County Highway YZ near the trailhead.
 A bakery, restaurants, taverns, and cheese store offer visitors plenty of dining choices in historic downtown Dodgeville, just one mile south of the trail’s starting point.